 Any questions, please contact the Public Works Department at (480) 362-5600 or email PWCustomerService@srpmic-nsn.gov CHURCH LISTING MEMORIAL SERVICES Wake and Funeral Services As part of our continuing efforts to help prevent the spread of Coronavirus (COVID-19) throughout the Community, the following restrictions are in place for all funeral services and planning CONTACTING MEMORIAL SERVICES - Memorial Services and Cemeteries office open regular hours: 8:00AM-5:00PM Monday-Friday - Family may meet staff in office or cemetery FULL WAKE AND FUNERAL ARE PROVIDED AT FACILITIES - One (1) wake or funeral service per day at each facility: Memorial Hall and Xalychidom Piipaash Nyvaash - If a family chooses to keep loved one at the facility overnight, family allowed to stay with loved one - Overnights in the facilities will be allowed - Families will be responsible for overseeing and running the kitchen during services to include the serving of food and removing personal items and leftover food after services.
 Day labor may not be available - Nursery and family room will be open - Memorial Services will create and post funeral announcements, if requested by family - Wakes and/or overnight services are allowed at the homes - Facilities will be available to hold family meetings - Masks will be required, and if you are sick please stay home LEHI CHURCH OF THE NAZA-Services -Sunday Services 10 a.m. -Communion First Sunday of every month 10 a.m.
 Birthday Sunday Potluck- Last Sunday of the Month, after services. -Youth Devotion/Music (bring your instruments!) last 2 Saturdays of the month at 4 p.m.
 THE CHURCH OF JESUS CHRIST PAPAGO WARD 2056 N. Extension Rd.
 Scottsdale AZ, 85256 (480) 947-1084 SERVICES -Sunday service begins at 10 a.m.
 PIMA CHRISTIAN FELLOWSHIP 12207 E. Indian School Rd.
-Scottsdale, AZ 85256 Pastor Marty Thomas (480) 874-3016/ Home: (480) 990-7450 SERVICES Sunday service 11 a.m. - Lord's Supper very first Sunday of the month (potluck after) SALT RIVER ASSEMBLY OF GOD 10657 E. Virginia Ave SALT RIVER CHURCH OF CHRIST 430 N. Dobson Rd.
+Scottsdale, AZ 85256 Pastor Marty Thomas (480) 874-3016/ Home: (480) 990-7450 SERVICES Sunday service 11 a.m. - Lord's Supper very first Sunday of the month (potluck after) SALT RIVER ASSEMBLY OF GOD 10657 F Virginia Ave SALT RIVER CHURCH OF CHRIST 430 N. Dobson Rd.
 Mesa, AZ 85201 (720) 626-2171 SaltRiverChurchofChrist.com SERVICES - Bible Class 9:30 a.m. -10:30 a.m. - Sunday Worship 10:30 a.m.-11:30 a.m. - Sunday Bible Class 6 p.m. - Bible Study Wednesdays 7 p.m. - Provides transportation services for Community members call SALT RIVER PRESBYTERIAN phone number CHURCH P.O.
-Box 10125 Scottsdale, AZ 85271 E: SaltRiverPresbyterian@gmail. com Visit us on Facebook Pastor Charlotte Fafard SERVICES -Sunday Service, 1 p.m. -Communion first Sunday of the month ST. FRANCIS CATHOLIC MIS-SION 3090 N. Longmore, Scottsdale, AZ85256 (602) 292-4466 (cell) PO Box 4628 Mesa, AZ 85211 Pastor Merrill Jones (480) 234-6091 SERVICES -Visit us on Facebook Live and in person.
-Search for Lehi Church of the Nazarene. -Sunday School, 9:30 a.m.
-RENE 1452 E. Oak St.
+Box 10125 Scottsdale, AZ 85271 E: SaltRiverPresbyterian@gmail. com Visit us on Facebook Pastor Charlotte Fafard SERVICES -Sunday Service, 1 p.m. -Communion first Sunday of the month ST. FRANCIS CATHOLIC MIS-SION 3090 N. Longmore, Scottsdale, AZ85256 (602) 292-4466 (cell) SERVICES -Visit us on Facebook Live and in person.
+Search for Lehi Church of the Nazarene. -Sunday School, 9:30 a.m. -Worship Service, 10:45 a.m. -Sunday Night Bible Study, 6:30 p.m. -Wed.
+Devotion Night at church, 6:30 p.m. -SOAR Group 2nd & 4th Friday -Monday night Praver Meeting.
+6 p.m.